-The archive was launched by Cllr Andy Blackman (Mayor of Kendal) on 9 November 2017
+The archive was launched by Cllr Andy Blackman (Mayor of Kendal) in November 2017

 Kendal Local Studies Library, Cumbria, holds the ‘Kendal Flood of 2015’ archive.
 The Index and the summary sheets will be on open access and available to anyone who wishes to use them.
 Full transcripts of interviews can be made available via a member of the library staff.

 Recordings of the interviews can be heard by prior arrangement.

 Copyright of the interviews rests with Kendal Oral History Group, Kendal, Cumbria

 Any request for a copy of pages from a transcript/ transcripts should be made using the copyright declaration form giving details of intended use KOHG Copyright declaration

 Archive-quality copies of all materials will be deposited in the Cumbria Archive Service office in Kendal for posterity.

 For more information on the project, the launch and the archive contact us on: firstname.lastname@example.org